DigitalTransformation/Project-Santa-Cruz-Preview/update-your-devkit-today/private-preview-update-instructions.md

 1. Navigate back to the other command prompt or terminal.
 When the update is finished, you will see a message with ```Success 1    Failure 0```:

     > [!NOTE]
-    > After updating, your device will be reset to factory settings and you will lose your Wi-Fi connection and SSH login.
+    > After updating, your device will be reset to factory settings and the access point name will change to "apd-xxxx".
+Addtionally, you will need to set up your dev kit on your wifi network again and create a new SSH login account.

 1. Once the update is complete, power off the carrier board.
 Unplug the USB cable from the PC.

+Your dev kit now has the Public Preview software and you can use the Azure Percept [public documentation](https://docs.microsoft.com/en-us/azure/azure-percept/)

+## Next Steps
+1. [Set up your dev kit](https://docs.microsoft.com/en-us/azure/azure-percept/quickstart-percept-dk-set-up) and connect it to Azure IoT Hub.
+1. Set up your dev kit to [receive software updates over-the-air](https://docs.microsoft.com/en-us/azure/azure-percept/how-to-set-up-over-the-air-updates).